 The GSM-R system continues to spread to even wider geographical areas.
 Beyond all European countries, it was adopted, among other places, in Saudi Arabia and Israel in the Middle East.
 In the Far East it has extended into India, China and Australia, where networks are implemented.
 This is also the case for South Africa as well as all North Africa countries.
 By the end of 2016, 56 countries in 5 continents selected GSM-R for their Rail operation.

-The GSM-R Industry Group has indicated that support of GSM-R products and services are guaranteed until 2030.
-Based upon this information, the railway sector has to mitigate the risk of non-availability of GSM-R as radio system for train operation after this date.
+The GSM-R Industry Group has indicated that support of GSM-R products and services are guaranteed at least until 2030.
+Based upon this information, the railway sector had to mitigate the risk of non-availability of GSM-R as radio system for train operation after this date.

 In 2015, ETSI’s Technical Committee for Rail Telecommunications (TC RT), home of the GSM-R standard, started to work on the Next Generation Radio for Rail while 3GPP which develops the standards for mobile communications systems, has created a study item on Future Railway Mobile Communication System.
 Beyond the technology (or technologies) of choice, one of the main challenges in the future radio communication system for railway is the spectrum and there are currently lots of discussion in this regard.
 Apart from the spectrum availability at European level, the final choice is likely to be heavily conditioned by the required additional investment in terms of new radio sites with respect to the installed base of GSM-R radio sites whose rollout in Europe is still ongoing.